 Convert Millijoule to Gigawatt-hour (mJ to GWh)

-Millijoule (mJ) and Gigawatt-hour (GWh) are both units of length.
+Millijoule (mJ) and Gigawatt-hour (GWh) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert millijoule to gigawatt-hour.
-This free online calculator tool makes it simple and easy to perform the conversion from mJ to GWh.
+This free online calculator tool makes it simple and easy to perform the conversion from mJ unit to the GWh unit.

 One Millijoule is equal to 2.777778e-16 Gigawatt-hour.